 It was further alleged that a tiger shot at nearby Spreyton measured over 7 foot.
 Most of this was simply folklore and urban myth.

-Nevertheless, it’s a wonder the plan wasn’t to capture the Penguin tiger alive.
+It’s a wonder the plan wasn’t to capture the Penguin tiger alive.
 That same year the Beaumaris Zoo advertised a request from London Zoo for a healthy specimen.
 A suitable candidate duly arrived from the highlands and was shipped off aboard the White Star Liner, Persic.
+On August 7 1909 an appalling account of the animal appeared in The North West Post under the heading TOO STUPID TO TAME.
+It had been reprinted from London’s Daily Mail.

 There were already a number of specimens in international zoos, including the National Zoological Park in Washington D.C.
 The painting below by the artist Joseph Gleeson is so beautiful, but also heart breaking.
 It is the only known painting from life of a thylacine with her cubs.
 Note the extended pouch, with a cub inside that was too sickly to join its siblings.